mehulagg/gitlab/doc/user/project/static_site_editor/index.md

 1. The file is opened in the Static Site Editor in **WYSIWYG** mode.
 If you wish to edit the raw Markdown instead, you can toggle the **Markdown** mode in the bottom-right corner.
 1. You edit the file right there and click **Submit changes...**.
-1. You're prompted to modify the default title and description of the merge request
+1. (Optional) Adjust the default title and description of the merge request that will be submitted with your changes.
 1. A new merge request is automatically created and you assign it to your colleague for review.

 ## Videos